tonygermano/webswing-mirror/documentation/docs/index.md

 ![unzipped webswing distribution](img/unzipped-distribution.png)

-Open the start.bat in text editor and make sure you are using the corrent java executable.
+Open the webswing.bat in text editor and make sure you are using the corrent java executable.
 (Verify by running java -version in your command line.)

-Double click on `start.bat` file to start Webswing server.
+Double click on `webswing.bat` file to start Webswing server.

 ![started webswing server](img/webswing-running.png)